Daniel-Wata/mercadolivre-coupon-AI-agent/README.md

 ### How the agent runs

-The agent runs through a workflow defined by a graph of nodes and edges.
+The agent is a laggraph application thatruns through a workflow defined by a graph of nodes and edges.
 Each node represents a specific task, and the edges determine the flow between tasks.
 Here's a visual representation of the workflow:

 ![Workflow Graph](agent/workflow_graph.png)